 Secondly, an offeror who has stipulated some other completion condition, in accordance with Rule II.4, is entitled to withdraw the offer if it is clear that the condition has not been, or cannot be, fulfilled.
 However, the right to withdraw the offer in such a case is not unlimited.
 The offeror must carefully consider whether developments justify withdrawal of the offer.
 The offer may be withdrawn only if non-fulfilment of the condition is of material importance to the offeror's acquisition of the offeree company.
 What is considered to be of material importance may be determined in light of the nature of the condition and the circumstances in the particular case.
-However, more stringent demands are usually imposed regarding the offeror's ability to demonstrate that non-fulfilment of the condition is of material importance to the acquisition of the offeree company if the condition is drafted in relatively general terms.
+However, more stringent demands are usually imposed regarding the offeror's ability to demonstrate that non-fulfilment of the condition is of material importance to the acquisition of the offeree company if the condition is of material importance to the acquisition is of material importance to the acquisition of the offeree company if the condition is of the offeree company if the condition is of material importance to the acquisition of the offeree company if the condition is of material importance to the acquisition of the offeree company if the condition is of material importance to the acquisition of the offeree company if the condition is drafted in relatively general terms.